ChrisYeomans/CS_problem_pages/README.md

 * Rewrite languages switch with a hash map

 ## IN PROGRESS:
-* Make submission pages for problems, :id in url - chris
+* Add upload option when making a submission - chris

 ## TODO:
 * Add submission side bit to problems for logged-in users